kindone/cppproptest/doc/Generators.md

 }
 ```

 There are useful helpers for creating new generators from existing ones.
-You can find the full list in below section.

 `suchThat` is such a helper.
 It selectively generates values that satisfies a criteria function.
 Following is an even number generator from the integer `Arbitrary`.